Slovenia to put rail project to referendum on Sept 24

-LJUBLJANA, July 4 Slovenia's parliament voted on Tuesday to put the government's flagship infrastructure project, a 1 billion euro ($1.1 billion) rail link, to a referendum on Sept.
+LJUBLJANA, July 4 (Reuters) - Slovenia's parliament voted on Tuesday to put the government's flagship infrastructure project, a 1 billion euro ($1.1 billion) rail link, to a referendum on Sept.
 24.

 The 27-km (17-mile) line is designed to speed up freight traffic between the city of Divaca and Slovenia's state-owned Adriatic seaport at Luka Koper.